Resilient-By-Design: A Resiliency Framework for Future Wireless Networks

 The very nature of wireless propagation makes it vulnerable to random fading, interference and other fluctuations.
 Hence, wireless systems have always been designed to inherently tolerate certain degrees of failures, as exemplified in Fig.~\ref{fig:resiliencyDef}.
-A simple example is the hybrid automatic repeat request protocol which allows wireless transmitters to retransmit a packet in the event of a transmission failure.
-Nonetheless, a resilient wireless system should be able to not only address disruptions due to the stochastic nature of the wireless propagation channel, but also withstand faults and errors arising from other sources such as large scale failures, natural disasters and security threats.
-In the rest of this section, we suggest four key principles for making wireless networks resilient-by-design, as illustrated in Fig.~\ref{fig:rbdConcept}.
+A simple example is the HARQ protocol which allows wireless transmitters to retransmit a packet in the event of a transmission failure.
+However, a resilient wireless system should not only be able to address disruptions due to the stochastic nature of the wireless propagation channel, but also withstand faults and errors arising from other sources described in Section~\ref{sub:disruptions}.
+In the rest of this section, we suggest four key characteristics of a resilient wireless networks, as illustrated in Fig.~\ref{fig:rbdConcept}.